joelwk/content-unaware-segmentation/pipeline/README.md

 # To run the evaluation pipeline:
 python ./clip-video-encode/examples/successor_segmentation/run_zeroshots.py
 ```
+## Download videos and segment
+If you want to download the videos and segment them, then make the following changes:
+1. Set `video_load` to download
+2. Leave `base_directory` as is or change to your own directory

+## Load videos and segment
+If the videos are already downloaded then make the following changes:
+1. Set `video_load` to directory
+2. Create a dataset_requirements.parquet file with the following columns: `url` and `caption`- see above for full details.
+2. Update `base_directory` and `originalframes` to the directory that contains the videos and dataset_requirements.parquet made in step 2

 ## Config details
 ```
 [directory] - (all variables are either directory path or None)